tinode/chat/README.md

 * Rich formatting of messages, markdown-style: \*style\* &rarr; **style**.
 * Inline images and file attachments.
 * Message status notifications: message delivery to server; received and read notifications; typing notifications.
-* Support for client-side caching.
+* Support for client-side data caching.
 * Ability to block unwanted communication server-side.
 * Anonymous users (important for use cases related to tech support over chat).
-* Mobile push notifications using [FCM](https://firebase.google.com/docs/cloud-messaging/).
+* Android and [web](https://caniuse.com/#feat=push-api) push notifications using [FCM](https://firebase.google.com/docs/cloud-messaging/).
-* Support for storage and out of band transfer of large objects like video files.
+* Storage and out of band transfer of large objects like video files using local file system or Amazon S3.
 * Plugins to extend functionality like enabling chat bots.

 ### Planned